kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The client MUST open a single Session Stream immediately after establishing the QUIC/WebTransport session.
 The client sends a SESSION_CLIENT message and the server replies with a SESSION_SERVER message.

-Afterwards, both endpoints MAY send SESSION_INFO messages containing information about the session.
-The endpoint SHOULD send an updated SESSION_INFO message, such as after a significant change in the session bitrate.
+Afterwards, both endpoints SHOULD send SESSION_UPDATE messages, such as after a significant change in the session bitrate.

 The session remains active until the Session Stream is closed or reset by either endpoint.